Xanthos-Code/vintel/README.md

 Building the Vintel Standalone Package
 -------

 The standalone is created using pyinstaller.
-All media files and the .spec-file with the configuration for pyinstaller are included in the source-archive.
+All media files and the .spec-file with the configuration for pyinstaller are included in the source repo.
 Pyinstaller can be found here: https://github.com/pyinstaller/pyinstaller/wiki.

 FAQ
 ---